todoleza/codex-container/README.md

-# Codex Podman Prototype
+# codex-cli in podman

-This directory is a stripped-down prototype for running Codex in a rootless Podman pod with:
+This repo creates container with Codex CLI in a rootless Podman pod with:

 - a Fedora-based Codex runtime image
 - a minimal Alpine firewall sidecar
 - a direct Podman launcher
 - an experimental `podman kube play` launcher
+- provides a working security-first container prototype
+- although the pod exposes socks proxy on port 1080, it is a plain forward to existing proxy. **It may be used by the agent for exfiltration of data.**

 The intended build flow is: